BlogCI/CD

 An unfixable CVE is a decision, not a pass

 Ignoring a finding is a risk acceptance.
 Write down who accepted it and why, give it an expiry, and surface the list in review — the moment suppressions become invisible, the scanner is lying to you.
+Review .trivyignore in every security audit the same way you review firewall rules.

 Generate an SBOM once, answer later